-The Charter in its current form refers to the Royal Charter of 22 June 1966 and the Supplemental Charter of 10 September 1971 as amended under article 21 by Order of the Privy Council dated 5 March 2014.
+The Charter in its current form refers to the Royal Charter of 22 June 1966 and the Supplemental Charter of 10 September 1971 as amended by article 21 by Order of the Privy Council dated 5 March 2014 and 8 February 2018.

-The byelaws of 5 March 2014 with amendments on 20 January 2016, supercede the byelaws as allowed by the Lords of Her Majesty’s Most Honourable Privy Council on 13 December 1999.
+The byelaws of 5 March with amendments on 20 January 2016 and 8 February 2018 supersede the byelaws as allowed by the Lords of Her Majesty’s Most Honourable Privy Council on 13 December 1999.

 Reports of the Council of the Institute of Chartered Secretaries and Administrators